vlfeat/matconvnet/doc/site/docs/quick.md

 ## Using DAG models

 The example above exemplifies using a model using the SimpleNN wrapper.
-More complex models use instead the DagNN wrapper.
+More complex models use the DagNN wrapper instead.
 For example, to run GoogLeNet use:

 ```matlab